sarkariresultcoms/sarkariresult/wp-content/plugins/seo-by-rank-math/readme.txt

 * rankMath [incorrect]

 = Getting Started: =
-**<a href="https://rankmath.com/kb/how-to-setup/?utm_source=LP&utm_campaign=WP" target="_blank">1.
+**<a href="https://rankmath.com/kb/how-to-setup/?utm_source=LP&amp;utm_campaign=WP" target="_blank">1.
 How to Setup Rank Math:</a>** Once you install Rank Math for the first time, you will be greeted with the Setup Wizard, which is discussed in detail here.

-**<a href="https://rankmath.com/kb/wordpress/seo-suite/?utm_source=LP&utm_campaign=WP" target="_blank">2.
+**<a href="https://rankmath.com/kb/wordpress/seo-suite/?utm_source=LP&amp;utm_campaign=WP" target="_blank">2.
 User Documentation:</a>** Although Rank Math is already easy to set up, we've put together tutorials, guides, and some knowledge bases to help you set up and get started with Rank Math.

 **<a href="https://translate.wordpress.org/projects/wp-plugins/seo-by-rank-math/?utm_campaign=Rank+Math" target="_blank">3.
 Contribute (Sharing is caring):</a>** If you are one of those caring hearts that want to help, please check the following resources:
-* [Rank Math's GitHub repository](https://github.com/RankMath/seo-by-rank-math/) – Includes all the uncompressed files.
+* [Rank Math's GitHub repository](https://github.com/RankMath/seo-by-rank-math/) &ndash; Includes all the uncompressed files.
-* [Content Analyzer Code Files](https://github.com/rankmath/content-analyzer) – Includes all supplementary uncompressed files.
+* [Content Analyzer Code Files](https://github.com/rankmath/content-analyzer) &ndash; Includes all supplementary uncompressed files.
-* [Translation](https://translate.wordpress.org/projects/wp-plugins/seo-by-rank-math/) – If you want to translate the plugin into your local language.
+* [Translation](https://translate.wordpress.org/projects/wp-plugins/seo-by-rank-math/) &ndash; If you want to translate the plugin into your local language.

-**<a href="https://support.rankmath.com/?utm_source=LP&utm_campaign=WP" target="_blank">4.
+**<a href="https://support.rankmath.com/?utm_source=LP&amp;utm_campaign=WP" target="_blank">4.
 Support Ticket Forum:</a>** Our dedicated forum is where you can get support for any issues you face with Rank Math.
 In the forum, we'll also try to answer some SEO queries.
 User experience is important to us, and we aim to answer all the forum queries promptly.

 **[5.
-Frequently Asked Questions:](#faq-header)** Here, we’ve answered the most commonly asked questions about Rank Math.
+Frequently Asked Questions:](#faq-header)** Here, we&rsquo;ve answered the most commonly asked questions about Rank Math.
 The questions are related to features, pricing, and others.

 == Installation ==

-1. Visit `Plugins > Add New`
+1. Visit `Plugins &gt; Add New`
 2. Search for `Rank Math`
 3. Install Rank Math once it appears
 4. Activate Rank Math from your Plugins page.